pardeema/captcha-race/DEPLOYMENT.md

 - Input validation prevents malicious data injection
 - CORS headers are properly configured
 - KV storage provides data isolation per deployment
+- **wrangler.toml is excluded from git** - contains sensitive KV namespace IDs
+- Use `wrangler.toml.template` as a starting point for new deployments